adaltas/node-csv-docs/src/documents/parse/index.html.md

     left-trim all fields).
 Defaults to `false`.
 Does not remove whitespace in a quoted field.
 *   `max_limit_on_data_read` (int)
-    Maximum number of characters to be contained in the field and line buffers before an exception is raised.
+    Maximum numer of characters to be contained in the field and line buffers before an exception is raised.
 Used to guard against a wrong `delimiter` or `rowDelimiter`.
 Default to 128,000 characters.
 *   `objname` (string)